Stories

 3. Wood waste

 Another leap forward for RNG is the first wood waste-to-RNG project in North America.
-Kelowna-based company REN Energy is building a facility in Fruitvale, B.C.
+Kelowna-based company REN Energy International Corp. is building a facility in Fruitvale, B.C.
 It will use waste items like sawdust, wood chips and hog fuel to produce RNG.
 This innovative project is currently under construction.

 4. Residential and municipal organic waste